For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Syda Productions – Shutterstock

 Now you've got the ingredients, here's a list of household items you'll need to make your own beer.
-Again, most of these should be included in homebrewing beer kits (most of which do already come with ingredients so beware not to double up!).
+Most of these should be included in homebrewing beer kits (and many already come with ingredients so beware not to double up!).

 • Large pan (big enough for 12 pints)